MKwareContributions/MKwareContributions/README.md

 ## Discontinued:

 * Homeland, but for ol' browsers, but again, free hosting flipped me off.
-* Alpha version of Homeland, with the same fate as the legacy version.
 * Finobe Web Client (finobewebphp)
 * Finobevisor